Smalltooth Sawfish (Pristis pectinata)

 Smalltooth sawfish inhabit shallow coastal waters of tropical seas and estuaries throughout the world.
-They are usually found in shallow waters (less than 32 ft (10 m)), very close to shore over muddy and sandy bottoms.
+They are usually found in shallow waters (less than 32 feet (10 m)), very close to shore over muddy and sandy bottoms.
 They are often found in sheltered bays, on shallow banks, and in estuaries or river mouths.
-They prefer warmer water temperature of 22-28 degrees Celsius.
-They are known to ascend inland in river systems, and have been shown to have a salinity preference of 18-24 parts per thousand.
+They prefer warmer water temperature of 22-28°C (71-82°F).
+They are known to ascend inland in river systems and have been shown to have a salinity preference of 18-24 parts per thousand.

 NMFS designated critical habitat for smalltooth sawfish in September 2009 (74 FR 45353).